“We deal with the truth as the cook deals with meat and vegetables”

 Review of Jordan & Walsh’s White Cargo (NYT)

-Were Pirates Proto-republicans or Just Rapacious Criminals?
+Were Pirates Proto-republicans or Just Rapacious Criminals (or both)?

 Was John Quelch Guilty?
 Leeson